Gary W. Moorman, Professor of Plant Pathology

-The disease in trees with less than 30% of the crown affected can be put into temporary remission by injecting Alamo*.
-This fungicide does not kill the fungus that is already in the tree's roots.
+The disease in trees with less than 30% of the crown affected can be put into temporary remission by injecting a fungicide.
+The fungicide does not kill the fungus that is already in the tree's roots.
 Therefore, root grafts between this tree and neighboring oaks must be disrupted even if the tree is injected with fungicide.
-It is reported that oaks in high risk areas, but that are not yet infected, can be protected by injecting propiconazole once every 2 years.
+It is reported that oaks in high risk areas, but that are not yet infected, can be protected by injecting a fungicide once every 2 years.

 Notice: The user of this information assumes all risks for personal injury or property damage.

 Warning!
 Pesticides are poisonous.
 Read and follow all directions and safety precautions on labels.
 Handle carefully and store in original labeled containers out of the reach of children, pets, and livestock.
 Dispose of empty containers right away, in a safe manner and place.
 Do not contaminate forage, streams or ponds.